Auxiliary Historical Sciences

 • Documents for the admission procedure must be inserted into the e-application (rubric “Documents”) by 15 May.
 Applicants are required to include their full name and application number on all attached documents.

-The entrance examination takes the form of an oral discussion over the doctoral thesis project, the applicant’s motivation for increasing their qualifications, and their language skills.
+The entrance examination (2nd round) takes the form of an oral discussion over the doctoral thesis project, the applicant’s motivation for increasing their qualifications, and their language skills.
 The aim is to evaluate the applicant’s potential for independent scientific research work.

 Notice: A poof of completion of a Master’s degree programme (officially certified copy of the diploma, in the case of education obtained abroad also the so-called recognition) shall be submitted by the accepted applicants upon enrolment in the studies.
 For the entrance examination, a proof of completion of a Master’s degree programme is not required.